zfv200/js-task-lister-project-web-022018/README.md

 1. Fork this repository.
 2. Clone your fork locally.
 3. cd into the local repos folder.
-4. from your terminal, run `npm test`
+4. from your terminal, run `learn`
-5. The tests will be displayed on the page.
-This app is also hot reloading so every time you save a file, the page will refresh and the tests will re-run in the browser

 ## Step 2: Models